JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 The group species of King spiders and White Spiders tend to be common intermediates and form many hybrids as in your photo it pretty well matches with coloured petals and stiff club tipped sepals of the Broad lipped spider (king)and the Christmas spider(White).

 2. Unusual flower.
 Nice catch.
-Posted one year ago
+Posted 2 years ago

-1. Thanks young man Posted one year ago
+1. Thanks young man Posted 2 years ago

 4. What a beaut!, Niel that's a stunning shot!
-Posted one year ago
+Posted 2 years ago

-1. Means a lot - thanks Posted one year ago
+1. Means a lot - thanks Posted 2 years ago

 Sign in or Join in order to comment.